Bowling form: Stroking

-A stroker is a type of player in ten-pin bowling who releases his or her bowling ball in a smooth manner.
+A stroker is a type of player in ten-pin bowling who releases their bowling ball in a smooth manner.
 They typically have rev rates less than 300 rpm.
 Strokers often keep their shoulders square to the foul line and their backswing generally does not go much above parallel to the ground.
 This type of release reduces the ball's rate of revolution, thus decreasing its hook potential and hitting power.
 Strokers rely on finesse and accuracy, as opposed to crankers, who use speed and power.
 However, today's modern reactive resin bowling balls now allow strokers to hit the "pocket" at a relatively high angle.
 Stroking is considered the most classic of all the bowling forms and is still the most popular style of bowling in the PBA.

 Although crankers are often considered to be more impressive to watch, strokers are often considered to have more repeatable and accurate shots.
 Strokers rely on smooth ball placement more than kinetic energy to fell pins.
 The all-time leader in titles and bowling earnings in the United States, Walter Ray Williams, Jr., is a stroker (though some consider his style unique and not easily classifiable).
 Other famous strokers include PBA Hall of Famers Norm Duke, David Ozio, and Dick Weber.

 Several high-profile left-handed bowlers, such as Hall of Famers Earl Anthony, Mike Aulby, Parker Bohn III and Mike Scroggins have used a stroker release, which has led to a stereotype in the bowling community that most left-handers are strokers who can only play the outside part of the lane.
 Part of this is due to the fact that the left side of the lane tends to have more oil due to less activity, forcing players to the outside of the lane to find friction.

-"Tweening"
+Tweening

 A tweener (a term derived from "in-between") is a bowler who delivers the ball in a manner that falls somewhere in between stroking and cranking.
 They have rev rates between 300 and 370 rpm.
 This modified delivery could use a higher backswing than is normally employed by a pure stroker or a less powerful wrist position than a pure cranker.
 Some use the term to refer to a bowler who is simply not a "picture perfect" example of either a stroker or a cranker.

 Notable tweeners include Brian Voss (primarily a stroker, but not "picture perfect"), Mika Koivuniemi (primarily a stroker, but with a high backswing), and Doug Kent (considered by some to be a power stroker).
+A more modern example of a tweener is Andrew Anderson.